![]() |

 » View this passage in NIV (Bible Gateway)

 As you read this chapter, keep in mind that Paul is replying to definite questions and not bringing an exhaustive study on marriage.
-This is more completely covered in Ephesians, Colossians and the letters to Timothy.
-Warren Wiersbe in his book, “Be Wise,” states that Paul’s counsel here is to three different groups of believers: (1) Christians who are married to Christians - (vv.
+This is more completely covered in Ephesians, Colossians, and the letters to Timothy.
+Warren Wiersbe in his book, “Be Wise,” states that Paul’s counsel here is basically to three groups of believers: (1) Christians who are married to Christians - (vv.
 1-11), (2) Christians who are married to non-Christians (vv.
-12-24), and un-married Christians (vv.
+12-24), and (3) Un-married Christians (vv.
 25-40).
+One of the questions the church asked Paul was, “Is remaining unmarried more spiritual than marriage?”
+Not only did the church ask about singleness but they also asked about living with their spouse.
+This topic is just as relevant in our day as it was when Paul wrote this letter, despite what our modern culture might tell us.

 Application